beastienerd/datafest/sponsors.md

 ## Financial Contributions

 We welcome financial donations from individuals and businesses.
-Donations are used to provide food, supplies, and more food.
-We are seeking to raise $2000 for the 2018 event.
+Donations are used to provide food, supplies, and caffeine.
 Students can only work on this data while on site, so feeding them is critical!
 Contact Robin Donatello, rdonatello@csuchico.edu for more information on how to give.

 ## Swag, giveaways, Prizes!!!